The impact of a random metric upon a diffusing particle: Discussion

-We have shown that the mean fourth power of the distance achieved by a diffusing particle in a random singular metric behaves as $t^{2(1-\gamma)}$ for a small time (depending on the random metric singularity).
-The index $1-\gamma$ can be related to the reduced dimensionality $d(1-\gamma)$ of $R^{d}$.
-On a formal level (if we do not care about convergence of integrals) it reflects the behaviour of the heat kernel and the field propagators in lower dimensions.
-We think that the result could be generalized to an arbitrary Riemannian manifold.
+We think that the result could be generalized to an arbitrary Riemannian manifold (in particular for the generator $\tilde{{\cal A}}$, eq.(1)).
 We were concerned with a small time $t$.
 In such a case only local coordinate neighborhood is relevant in an estimate of the heat kernel.
 Hopefully, the argument could be extended to an arbitrary Riemannian metric.
 In principle, the mean $2k$-th power of the distance could be measured in experiments as a confirmation of the randomness of the metric.

 Concerning the spectral dimension of refs.\cite{jurk}\cite{hor}\cite{dunne}\cite{carlip} we could formally integrate in eqs.(7)-(9) over momenta with the result

 The spectral dimension $\nu$ of the diffusion kernel defined in \cite{jurk}\cite{hor} when applied to eq.(31) gives where $\tau=\ln t$.
 The final result (32) does not depend on $L_{1}$.
 However, the formula (31) for the diagonal of the kernel (16) makes sense only if the last term in eq.(31) (the expectation value) is finite what does not seem to be true because $L_{1}$ takes arbitrarily small values.
 We may expect that some numerical schemes with a proper regularization (discretization) can give a finite result for the spectral dimension (32).
 However, it is unlikely that the diagonal of the averaged heat kernel is finite with a singular random metric.